RegularAlicorn/sysadmin-101/README.md

 ## Contributing

-Please submit pull requests for topic requests, and use issues for typos, errors or additional notes
+Please submit an issue for typos, mistakes or additional notes.

 ## License